-We generally invoice our customers annually in advance and primarily recognize revenue over the contract term on a ratable basis.
-In addition, customers typically pay a usage-based runtime fees for production use of the C3 AI Suite and C3 AI Applications, which is either paid in advance for specified levels of capacity or paid in arrears based on actual usage.
+We primarily recognize revenue from subscriptions over the contract term on a ratable basis.
+In addition, customers typically pay a usage-based runtime fee for production use of our C3 AI Software for specified levels of capacity.
 Customers who choose to run the software in our cloud environment pay the hosting costs charged by our cloud providers.
 Our subscriptions also include our maintenance and support services.
 Additionally, we offer premium stand-ready support services through our C3 AI Center of Excellence, or COE, which are included as part of the subscription when purchased.

-We also generate revenue from professional services, which consist primarily of fees associated with our implementation services for new customer deployments of C3 AI Applications.
-Professional services revenue represented 12% and 12% of our total revenue for the three months ended July 31, 2021 and 2020, respectively.
-Our professional services are provided both onsite and remotely, and can include training, application design, project management, system design, data modeling, data integration, application design, development support, data science, and application and C3 AI Suite administration support.
+We also generate revenue from professional services, which primarily include implementation services, training and prioritized engineering services.
+Professional services revenue represented 18% and 13% of our total revenue for the three months ended January 31, 2022 and 2021, respectively, and 17% and 13% of our total revenue for the nine months ended January 31, 2022 and 2021, respectively.
+Our professional services are provided both onsite and remotely, and can include training, application design, project management, system design, data modeling, data integration, application design, development support, data science, and application and C3 AI Software administration support.
 Professional services fees are based on the level of effort required to perform the specified tasks and the services are typically provided under a fixed-fee engagement with defined deliverables and a duration of less than 12 months.
 We recognize revenue from our professional services over the period of delivery as services are performed.

-We are growing rapidly, with total revenue of \$52.4 million for the three months ended July 31, 2021, representing a 29% increase compared to the same period last year.
-Our subscription revenue grew to \$46.1 million for the three months ended July 31, 2021, representing a 29% increase compared to the same period last year.
+We are growing rapidly, with total revenue of \$69.8 million and \$180.4 million for the three and nine months ended January 31, 2022, respectively, representing a 42% and 38% increase compared to the same periods last year.
+Our subscription revenue grew to \$57.1 million and \$150.6 million for the three and nine months ended January 31, 2022, respectively, representing a 34% and 32% increase compared to the same periods last year.